 Crime Victims Fund Fact Sheet: While doing this survey we discovered that a number of our subjects were unaware of the national Crime Victim Compensation Fund, which aims to cover certain expenses resulting from a violent crime.
 The program is useful in alleviating additional stress caused by the financial burden of victimization; yet this program does have limitations for people experiencing homelessness, which we explore as well as opportunities for overcoming these challenges.

 Questions were designed to evaluate consumer opinion and experience on access to health care, the relationship between health and homelessness, and solutions for ending homelessness.
 The study examined access to health care: lack of insurance, inability to pay and under-insurance were reported as the top three barriers to health care.
 The experience of homelessness was also recognized as a cause of poor health.
 Participants also indicated making housing available and health care accessible were the most important solutions to ending homelessness.

-The second CPO project sought feedback on the accessibility of health care services and opinions on the functionality of the health care system in the United States.
-Many respondents reported facing barriers to health care, including inability to pay, bureaucratic issues (eligibility, application processes) and lack of transportation.
+The second CPO project sought feedback on the accessibility of healthcare services and opinions on the functionality of the healthcare system in the United States.
+Many respondents reported facing barriers to health care, including the inability to pay, bureaucratic issues (eligibility, application processes), and lack of transportation.
 Also apparent, health care issues served as a barrier to housing.
 Finally, most individuals surveyed believed health care should be paid for by the government and that health care access should be universal.